 “I am a carer….I do see a lot of people with dementia and I dread to be in that situation myself…..I haven’t made any plans because nobody thinks you’re going to get dementia, nobody thinks that…”

-Other themes included lack of resources and wishes being respected:
+Other barriers included lack of resources and wishes being respected:

 “….it’s all very well saying yes we’ll write out a plan for this, but is it going to be able to happen? ……what provision is going to be there?... it’s all very well putting these plans down but whether they can actually happen is another thing”